fervailanti/RNRedditApp/README.md

 ## Useful Information

 - Subreddit can be easily modified from `src/utils/contants` in `SUBREDDIT` constant.
-This will affect the whole app (API calls, header title, etc).
+This will affect the whole app, including API calls and header title _(default subreddit is `r/pics`)_.

 - The app is available for `iOS >= 12` and `Android API >= 21`.